-1. Your bot location (or any application that generates transactions) It is important that your bot is close to the Relay network and has low latency.
-Users that are using the Gateway-API (even if the Gateway is locally installed with no latency) should measure the latency to the Relay network.
-Users using the Cloud-API, should measure the latency to the Cloud-API.
+1. Your bot location (or any application that generates transactions) It is important that your bot is close and has low latency to the Relay network.
+Users that are using the Gateway-API (even if the Gateway is locally installed with no latency) should measure their latency to the Relay network.
+Users using the Cloud-API, should measure their latency to the Cloud-API.

 2. Priority Handling The BDN processes all transactions extremely fast, but gives priority to users based on their tier of plan.
-For example, if two users submit a transaction to the same BDN Relay at the same time, the Relay will process the transaction from the Enterprise user before the Developer user.
+For example, if two users submit a transaction to the same BDN Relay at the same time, the Relay will process the transaction from an Enterprise user before a Developer user.

 3. Shared Private Link to China The BDN offers users with Enterprise plans access to a dedicated shared Private Link to China.
 The Private Link improves the issue of performance consistency over public links and reduces the latency of sending and receiving data from China.
 This is critical for DeFi traders, as many mining pools have nodes located in China.